Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 A device can have up to four primary partitions, numbered 1 to 4.
 In order to accommodate more than four partitions, partition number 2 may be of a special type named "Extended".
 An extended partition is actually a container for more partitions; there is no limit in the number of extra partitions that a partition of type "Extended" can contain.
 Primary partitions 3 and 4 do not exist when partition 2 is extended.

-In order to enumerate all the partitions existing in a device , the following procedure should be followed, to take in account the possible presence of extended partitions:
+In order to enumerate all the partitions existing in a device, the following procedure should be followed, to take in account the possible presence of extended partitions:

 1. Search partition 1-0 (primary number 1, extended number 0).